 I’m not suggesting that you go hunt down court cases and start quoting case law.
 But know that so far, the law is on your side.
 If your child is the victim of bullying and you are being told, ‘didn’t happen at school, not our responsibility’ that is not so.
 Schools not only have a moral responsibility to help, but a legal one too.

 This is what I have advised families to do.
 Polish up those letter writing skills, parents.
 Because you have to have your paper trail for this.

 - You should read your school district policies (online, usually).
 All districts have an anti-bullying policy and a grievance procedure.
 Consider filing a grievance with your school board and ask to be put on the agenda for a school board meeting.

 - While this is going on, you need to document whatever your child is telling you.
 Ask him/her where and when the bullying occurred and what staff was around.
-Know that statistics tell us that teachers generally only see about 10% of the bullying that occurs, and that’s a Dept of Ed statistic!

-- If after you’ve gone up the chain of command it still not is being resolved, consider hiring an attorney and submitting a Gebser letter.
+- Gebser Letter-If after you’ve gone up the chain of command, it still not is being resolved, consider hiring an attorney and submitting a Gebser letter.
 The term Gebser letter comes from a 1998 Supreme Court decision.
 The court concluded that in order to receive damages under a Title IX discrimination suit you must prove that the school district actually knew about the offense and refused to take action to correct it.
 Thus, the term “Gebser Letter” was coined to mean a letter notifying a school district employee with authority about the discrimination or bullying.

 - At this time, or maybe around number 5, I would also be filing a complaint with the Office of Civil Rights.
 If the bullying is interfering with your child’s ability to access and benefit from their education, that’s a denial of FAPE.